RedMadRobot/input-mask-ios/README.md

 )
 ```

-For your convinience, `MaskedTextFieldDelegate` and its children now contains a `customNotations` field.
+For your convenience, `MaskedTextFieldDelegate` and its children now contains a `customNotations` field.
 You may still use the Interface Builder with custom formats, just don't forget to programmatically assign your custom notations:

 ```swift
 class ViewController: UIViewController {